MFA in Creative Writing - Admissions

 1) In your initial online application by indicating your primary and secondary genre and submitting a manuscript in each.
 Your manuscript in each genre is reviewed separately--one does not affect the other.
 If accepted, you will be offered admission to the genre where you ranked higher.
 A very select number of applicants may be admitted to both genres whereby you enter a three-year program, spending the first two years in your primary genre and the third year in your secondary genre.

-2) Once an admitted student and in your third semester you will work with your academic adviser to submit a dual-concentration application.
-This is an abbreviated application process and all materials are due by the January 30 deadline.
+2) Once an admitted student and in your third semester you will work with your academic advisor to submit a dual-concentration application.
+This is an abbreviated application process and all materials are due by the application deadline.
 Your application is considered with the entire applicant pool that year.
 You will be notified of your admission into the dual-concentration in your fourth semester.

 How can I waive my application fee?

 All applicants are automatically considered for the Program's merit-based scholarships by way of their application materials.
 No additional materials are required.
-Every accepted applicant receives some scholarship award.
+Students who apply by the Priority deadline are given extra consideration but we try to offer every accepted student some form of scholarship award.

 When are scholarships announced?